The Commitment of Pine Manor College to its Students

 - CH110 Principles of Chemistry I: This course introduces the standards for measurements, energy and matter, the Periodic Table, atomic theory and structure, chemical bonds, Lewis structure and VSEPR, mole concept, stoichiometry and balancing chemical equations.
 Problem solving is stressed.
 A three-hour laboratory complements lecture material with appropriate demonstrations and experiments.

 - ED224 The Teaching of Math and Science: This course addresses the integration of math and science.
-Students examine math and science concepts, and all areas of STEM curriculum.
-They study concepts, vocabulary, and math and science’s connection with other areas of the educational curriculum.
-In math, numbers and operations, geometry, patterns and measurement are the major content areas addressed.
-In science, physical science, life science, earth science and engineering and technology are addressed.
-For future teachers, “student engagement with science and technology/engineering is a critical emphasis that can only be achieved through quality curriculum and instruction.”
-(Massachusetts Frameworks, 2016)
+Students examine math and science concepts common to STEM curriculum.
+Students learn how to incorporate concepts, vocabulary, and math and science’s connection into an educational curriculum for young children.
+In math, topics such as numbers and operations, geometry, patterns and measurement are addressed.
+In science, physical science, life science, earth science, and engineering and technology are addressed.
+Ten (10) hours of field experience with preschool aged or older children are required.

 - IDS 105 Environmental Studies from Global Perspectives: This course includes basic framework required for a sustainable future, discusses economics, politics, and public policy on the environmental topics, and reviews basic ecology of living things.
 In addition, it also includes topics relevant to human population and essential resources such as water, soil, crops etc. The focus is also on harnessing energy for human societies such as energy from fossil fuels, nuclear power, and renewable energy.
 The course also discusses global climate change, atmospheric pollution, water pollution, solid waste disposal, and hazardous chemical waste.
 SIGNATURE COURSE